microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 This extension enables integration of ServiceNow Change Management with Azure Pipelines.

+> [!NOTE]
-**Note**: This extension works only with Azure DevOps Services and Azure DevOps Server 2019 Update 1 onwards.
+> This extension works only with Azure DevOps Services and Azure DevOps Server 2019 Update 1 onwards..

 It includes
 - A [release gate](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/approvals/gates?view=vsts) to hold the pipeline till the change management process signals implementation for a change request.
 You can create a new change request for every deployment or use an existing change request.